Coevolution of Camouflage: Appendix

 \subsection{Additional Samples of Predator Responses}

-Similar to Fig. \ref{fig:predator_responses}, these examples from run {\runID tiger\_eye\_beans\_20220903\_1401} show the prediction output of all three predators in each tournament.
-The crosshairs are ordered by least “aim error” with the best drawn in black and white, second in black and green, and worst in black and red.
+Similar to Fig. \ref{fig:predator_responses}, the examples in Figure \ref{fig:tiger_eye_beans_4x} show the prediction output of all three predators in each tournament.
+The crosshairs are ordered by least ``aim error'' with the best drawn in black and white, second in black and green, and worst in black and red.
 From left to right: (a) all three predators miss all three prey, (b) best is near center of one prey, second is off center but still inside another prey, and third fails to find any prey, (c) all three succeed, best inside one prey, the other two inside another prey, and (d) all three predators select the same prey which has especially conspicuous coloration.